Loxene Golden Disc

-The Loxene Golden Disc was an annual New Zealand music award.
-It ran from 1965 to 1972.
+The Loxene Golden Disc was an annual New Zealand music award which ran from 1965 to 1972.
 It was superseded by the Recording Arts Talent Awards (RATA).

 Background

 The awards launched in 1965 and is the forerunner of the New Zealand Music Awards.
 It was created by the advertising agency of British multi-national company Reckitt & Colman, with support from the New Zealand Broadcasting Corporation (NZBC), the New Zealand Federation of Phonographic Industries and the Australasian Performing Right Association (APRA), with the awards named after Reckitt & Colman's anti-dandruff shampoo, Loxene.

 10 finalist songs (later 12) were selected annually by a panel, with the winner decided by a public vote.
 While initially only one prize was given, other awards were added, including categories for record cover, recording artist of the year, and a producer award.
 From 1969, two awards were given - one to a solo artist, the other to a group however there was still one supreme award.

 In 1965 and 1966 compilation LPs with tracks by annual finalists were released by Viking Records, with the 1970, 1971 and 1972 LPs released by HMV on behalf of the industry.